Best email finder tools for sales and outreach in 2026

 Capterra rating: ★★★★☆ 4.6/5 (698 reviews)

-Hunter focuses on domain search, person search, and verification with a clean UI and bulk tools.
-The platform crawls the web for publicly available professional emails and shows sources for transparency.
+Hunter focuses on domain search, person search, and verification.
+It has a clean UI and handy bulk tools.
+In addition, the platform crawls the web for public professional emails and shows sources for clarity.

-A free tier helps with quick checks, while paid plans scale credits monthly.
-It also includes a basic cold email sender for simple campaigns.
+A free tier helps with quick checks.
+Meanwhile, paid plans scale credits each month.
+In addition, it includes a basic cold email sender for simple campaigns.

-For teams doing a lot of company-level research, the domain view speeds shortlist building.
-Bulk tasks and CSV export support list hand-off to CRMs.
+For teams doing lots of company research, the domain view speeds shortlist building.
+In addition, bulk tasks and CSV export support easy hand-off to CRMs.

 | Feature | Why it helps |